trinodb/trino/README.md

 The working directory should be the `presto-main` subdirectory.
 In IntelliJ, using `$MODULE_DIR$` accomplishes this automatically.

-Additionally, the Hive plugin must be configured with location of your Hive metastore Thrift service.
+Additionally, the Hive plugin must be configured with the location of your Hive metastore Thrift service.
 Add the following to the list of VM options, replacing `localhost:9083` with the correct host and port (or use the below value if you do not have a Hive metastore):

     -Dhive.metastore.uri=thrift://localhost:9083